-Such relief of instructional and non-instructional duties will be reviewed annually by the departmental chairperson and Dean with the Provost to determine whether any changes in the amount of relief are appropriate.
+Such relief of instructional and non-instructional duties will be reviewed annually by the departmental chairperson with the Provost to determine whether any changes in the amount of relief are appropriate.
 This will ordinarily take place during January.

-Individual programs within departments may be sufficiently complex to merit the appointment of program directors to oversee them; such appointments will be made at the discretion of the departmental chairperson and the dean/associate dean.
-Graduate programs merit such directors and selected undergraduate degree programs of sufficient size and complexity, including required external liaisons, may also be assigned such directors, who may receive relief from instructional duties.
+Individual programs within departments may be sufficiently complex to merit the appointment of program directors to oversee them; such appointments will be made at the discretion of the departmental chairperson.
+Graduate programs may merit such directors and selected undergraduate degree programs of sufficient size and complexity, including required external liaisons, may also be assigned such directors, who may receive relief from instructional duties.

-1.3.2.1.0.3 Procedures for Selecting Department Chairpersons
+1.3.2.1.0.2 Procedures for Selecting Department Chairpersons

-Departmental chairpersons serve at the discretion of the Dean upon the recommendation of their fulltime departmental colleagues.
+Departmental chairpersons serve at the discretion of the Provost upon the recommendation of their fulltime departmental colleagues.
 Normally, the term of service for a departmental chairperson is four years.
 However, extraordinary circumstances (e.g., ill health, family circumstances) may require that a departmental chairperson relinquish his/her duties before the end of the term.
-By the same token, circumstances may present themselves that would require the departmental chairperson to step down at the request of the Dean or Provost.
+By the same token, circumstances may present themselves that would require the departmental chairperson to step down at the request of the Provost.
 Departmental chairpersons may serve more than one consecutive term of service.
-A dean may also serve as the departmental chairpersons of his/her respective unit, in which case their term of service is not limited as indicated above.